LunaNanobana/Aiym_Kaspakova.github.io/README.md

 # Hi, I'm Aiym

-CS student at Nazarbayev University (2023–2027) building things at the intersection of data science, NLP, and mobile development.
+CS student at Nazarbayev University (2023–2027) building things at the intersection of data science, NLP, and web / mobile development.

 ---